dotnet-websharper/core/docs/ECMA-262.md

 Each object has the methods defined in the ECMA 262 standard.
 This extension does not contain any browser-specific objects or methods.

+The `Object` class has a generic version, useful if you want to constrain all the object fields to a single type.
+You can access a field in a typed manner by using an indexer with a string parameter: `myObj.["someField"]`.

 ## Examples

 You have access to the `Math` object with all of its constants and